The story of Clay County, Tennessee

-Other families living near the town (within its present corporate limits) prior to the war, were Isaac Davis (son of Leonard Davis), who lived in a log house east of the public square which was torn down several years ago by M.F.
+Other families living near the town prior to the war, were Isaac Davis (son of Leonard Davis), who lived in a log house east of the public square which was torn down several years ago by M.F.
 Green who built a new cabin now owned by Mrs. M.M.
 Smith.
-John H. Stone lived in a log house about one mile south of the public square.
-Part of the house is still standing and belongs to H.S.
+John H. Stone lived in a log house about one mile south of the public square, and part of the house is still standing and belongs to H.S.
 Williamson.

 (Insertion here of a letter from J.A.
 (Abe) Gearheart, Celina, TX., dated 14 October, 1970:

 “My father was Benoni Franklin Gearheart, born 2 August, 1852 in or near Celina, TN.
 His brother Abe was born 10 March, 1846 (for whom I was named) and was old enough to serve in the Confederate Army during the Civil War.
 Abe Gearheart served under the command of Capt.
 Bill Hull, father of Cordell Hull.
 At the close of the war, a party was given in a vacant store building in Celina, TN., and just after the celebration had begun, my uncle Abe was called to the door and was shot dead by Sib Williams, upon which provocation, Capt.
 Bill Hull told his family good-bye, saying that he would return when he had killed Abe Gearheart’s slayer, Sib Williams.

 I remember when I was a small boy Capt.
 Bill Hull visited us in our home here in Celina, TX, and he told us that it had taken him almost 7 years to catch up with Sib in the Indian Territory (now Oklahoma) where he killed him, then returned to his Tennessee home.”